 Employers are continually recognizing how critical the wellness and mind connection is for employees.
 When employees are healthy, they are happier and can work up to their full abilities.
-According to a SHRM study released in 2015, “Every dollar invested in wellness intervention yielded $6 in health care savings.”
-Wellness programs can be rolled out for a small investment and can include simple programs such as on-site nutritional support, walking programs, and health fairs.
+Wellness programs can be rolled out for a small investment and can include simple programs such as on-site nutritional support, walking programs and health fairs.

 Improved Working Environment

 Today’s employees are looking for the entire package when it comes to their work experience.
 They are no longer willing to work in stifling cubicle farms with no windows or anything pleasant to look at.
-Companies that take the time to improve the work environment with soft seating arrangements, collaborative work stations, pleasant artwork, lighting and live plants – are going to find that this translates to happier employees.
-Make some changes in your workplace to see almost immediate results in the mood of your workforce.
+Companies that take the time to improve the work environment with soft seating arrangements, collaborative workstations, pleasant artwork, lighting and live plants are going to find that this translates to happier employees.
+Making some changes in the workplace can help a company see an almost immediate boost in employee mood.

 Financial Wellness Benefits

-There is a plague on the shoulders of many workers, which is an overwhelming amount of debt stemming from credit cards, student loans, housing costs, and more.
+An overwhelming amount of debt stemming from credit cards, student loans, housing costs and more weigh on many employees.
 Many people just don’t know how to manage the money they earn.
 A company that invests in the financial education and well-being of its workforce can help employees to experience the freedom of getting out of debt and living within their means.

 Company Celebrations and Events